-Starting in the 19th century, many in Sweden worried about the ravages of industrialization, urbanization, and out migration on traditional ways of life.
+Starting in the 19th century, many in Sweden worried about the ravages of industrialization, urbanization, and emigration on traditional ways of life.
 Norway was gripped in a struggle for national independence.
-Indigenous Sami communities—artificially divided by national borders and long resisting harsh assimilation policies—rose up in protests that sparked cultural renewal.
-Throughout, people have put on special clothing to communicate powerful messages of unity and opposition, to fight for self-determination, to demonstrate commitment to cherished beliefs.
-The creative reworking of tradition continues today with dress revivals, reconstructions, and inventions, each meant to fashion a new future.
+Indigenous Sámi communities—artificially divided by national borders and long resisting colonial control—rose up in protests that sparked cultural renewal and demanded political recognition.
+Throughout, people have put on special clothing to communicate powerful messages of unity and opposition, to fight for self-determination, and to make purposeful connections with the past.
+The creative reworking of tradition continues today with dress revivals, reconstructions, and inventions.

 For more information, contact Carrie Hertz at (505) 476-1222 or firstname.lastname@example.org